No decision on nation wide NRC: Govt in Lok Sabha

 New Delhi, Feb 04: The government has informed the Lok Sabha that there is no decision on the NRC as yet.

-In a written reply in the Lok Sabha, Minister of State for Home, Nithyanand Rai said that till now the government has not taken any decision to prepared an National Register of Indian Citizens at the national level.
+In a written reply in the Lok Sabha, Minister of State for Home, Nithyanand Rai said that till now the government has not taken any decision to prepare a National Register of Indian Citizens at the national level.

 Opposition set to corner govt in Parliament over CAA, NPR and NRC